-42 Diversify - Designing Innovative plant teams for ecosystem resilience and agricultural sustainability; Optimising Subsidiary Crop Applications in Rotations (OSCAR); Sustainability Trial for Arable Rotations (STAR); Centre for High Carbon Capture; New Farming Systems (NFS) Project; Restoring soil quality through re-integration of leys and sheep into arable rotations; Large-scale Rotation Experiment work supported by discussion at the Future of Agriculture conference.
+&lt;sup>42 Diversify - Designing Innovative plant teams for ecosystem resilience and agricultural sustainability; Optimising Subsidiary Crop Applications in Rotations (OSCAR); Sustainability Trial for Arable Rotations (STAR); Centre for High Carbon Capture; New Farming Systems (NFS) Project; Restoring soil quality through re-integration of leys and sheep into arable rotations; Large-scale Rotation Experiment challenge was identified in discussion at the workshop, and the need for such work supported by discussion at the Future of Agriculture conference.
 Any successful research will also require applied, on-farm testing alongside knowledge exchange activities.
 Various groups, such as AHDB, ORC, NIAB, and the Soil Association, possess the expertise and networks to deliver this type of project effectively.